 Every year our good friends throw the most amazing fondue party with multiple types of cheese and multiple types of chocolate fondue.
 Maybe someday she’ll give me her recipe for the classic Swiss/Gruyere fondue she makes and let me share it with the world!
-Until I squeeze my friend’s recipe out of her, here are 13 Festive Cheese Fondues from A Dash of Sanity.
-(This post contains affiliate links)
+(This post contains affiliate links.)

 It doesn’t really matter what type of cheese is being used.
 There’s been blue cheese, beer cheese, and cheddar cheese, among the other variations.
 But every one of these dippers will go well in pretty much any type of cheese you dip it in.
 Because let’s face it, it’s cheese, which is the best thing in the world.